 Mike started in the poultry business in 2001 with turkeys, and switched to broilers in 2004.
 His broiler facility is two houses, 50×624 feet, starting up to 99,000 birds per flock.

 Mike and wife Melissa live on their poultry farm near Fort Seybert, WV and also have another farm in Upper Tract, WV.
-Mike has two sons, Christopher, who is a PhD in Forensic Psychology and teaches at Palo Alto University, and Zachary, who teaches at University of Colorado, and a daughter, Hanna, who is the Communications and Marketing Director for the City of Fairmont, WV.
+Mike has two sons, Christopher, who is a PhD in Forensic Psychology, and Zachary, who teaches at University of Colorado, and a daughter, Hanna, who is the Communications and Marketing Director for the City of Fairmont, WV.